viboverse/functional-programming-jamk/materials/08-binaries.md

     iex> rest
     "anana"

-However, remember that binary pattern matching works on bytes, so matching on the string like “über” with multibyte characters won't match on the character, it will match on the first byte of that character:
+However, remember that binary pattern matching works on bytes, so matching on the string like *über* with multibyte characters won't match on the character, it will match on the first byte of that character:

     iex> "ü" <> <<0>>
     <<195, 188, 0>>